-The removal of inactive data from the live systems optimizes the performance of resources in high demand, whilst specialized archival systems store information in a cost-effective way and ensure data is available for retrieval when needed.
+The removal of inactive data from the live systems optimises the performance of resources in high demand, whilst specialised archival systems store information in a cost-effective way and ensure data is available for retrieval when needed.
 Data archiving can be done in many ways and historically the most common form of archiving is tape archiving.

-However, as cloud solutions become more prevalent, cloud archiving is presenting a more dynamic form of data archiving, utilizing the power of cloud.
-Cloud-based archiving services provide a data storage environment optimized for archiving data while remaining secure and compliant with data protection laws (assuming you pick the right vendor).
+However, as cloud solutions become more prevalent, cloud archiving is presenting a more dynamic form of data archiving, utilising the power of cloud.
+Cloud-based archiving services provide a data-storage environment optimised for archiving data while remaining secure and compliant with data protection laws (assuming you pick the right vendor).

 IT professionals have put their faith in tape archiving for legitimate reasons; tape archiving is a cost-effective way to ensure that data is managed in an effective manner and for years there has not been a viable replacement for it.

-Geographical redundancy is one of the reasons organizations are beginning to favour cloud archiving solutions.
-Cloud archive services are able to hold multiple copies of data in diverse locations, mitigating the risk of data loss from technology failures, this reassures organizations if anything were to happen to their main site.
+Geographical redundancy is one of the reasons organisations are beginning to favour cloud archiving solutions.
+Cloud archive services are able to hold multiple copies of data in diverse locations, mitigating the risk of data loss from technology failures, this reassures organisations if anything were to happen to their main site.